73 per cent

 Over the last few decades, a huge increase in meat production has occurred in developing countries – especially for poultry and pork.
 China alone produces and consumes roughly half the planet’s pigs – about 500 million annually and it is estimated that half of the antibiotics used in China are given to farmed animals.

 Additionally, water is frequently contaminated with large numbers of resistant bacteria and their resistance genes – both by faecal contamination from people (poor sanitation) and animal manure.
 This contaminated water then recirculates to people and food animals given antibiotics, which then allows even more resistance to develop and spread.
-In India, for example, a large proportion community-based urinary tract infections (UTIs), caused by resistant E.coli, are essentially untreatable.
+In India, for example, a large proportion of community-based urinary tract infections (UTIs), caused by resistant E.coli, are essentially untreatable.
 In many waterways in India (and elsewhere) resistant bacteria are frequently present and AMR trends in UTI patients indicate that it is imperative to rationalise the use of antimicrobials and to use them conservatively.

 The large volumes of antibiotics used in livestock in developing countries are contributing to the problem of AMR.
-Unfortunately, AMR does not recognise geographic or borders – we all share one planet.
+Unfortunately, AMR does not recognise geographic borders – we all share one planet.
 The most effective way to tackle AMR and achieve optimal health for people, animals and our environment is to change the way we live and eat, reducing antibiotic use in humans and animals.

 Overall, limiting the routine use of antibiotics used in animal feed will improve human and animal health, by reducing the development and spread of antibiotic-resistant bacteria.
-Therefore, the judicious use of antibiotics agriculture as well healthcare settings is essential to slow the emergence of AMR and preserve the effectiveness of the antibiotics that we have today.
+Therefore, the judicious use of antibiotics in agriculture as well as healthcare settings is essential to slow the emergence of AMR and preserve the effectiveness of the antibiotics that we have today.

-In July 2014, then Prime Minister David Cameron was sufficiently concerned about antibiotic resistance that he commissioned a review by economist Jim O’Neill to analyse the problem.
+In July 2014, then-Prime Minister David Cameron was sufficiently concerned about antibiotic resistance that he commissioned a review by economist Jim O’Neill to analyse the problem.
 Cameron said: “If we fail to act, we are looking at an almost unthinkable scenario where antibiotics no longer work and we are cast back into the dark ages of medicine.”

-Since then, the UK has cut the amount of antibiotics for use in food-producing animals by 40 per cent, but the number of drug-resistant bloodstream infections has increased by 35 per cent from 2013 to 2017.
 This suggests either the action has been too little too late, or that the amount used before the reduction was hugely excessive.

 - cutting the number of drug-resistant infections by 10 per cent (5,000 infections) by 2025

-- reducing the use of antibiotics in humans by 15 per cent
+- reducing the use of antibiotics in humans by 15 per cent by 2024

 - preventing at least 15,000 patients from contracting infections as a result of their healthcare each year by 2024